Jeffery M. Vance, M.D., Ph.D.

 Dr. Vance's research has focused on the application of clinical, molecular, and mathematical genetic techniques to identify genes leading to human disease.
 Dr. Vance's primary areas of expertise and national recognition are in Neurogenetics, especially in Parkinson disease and Charcot-Marie-Tooth Disease.
 He has also led research in cardiovascular genetics, human genotyping and banking of DNA samples.
 He has identified five loci for Charcot-Marie-Tooth disease(CMT) (CMT1A, CMT2A, CMT4A, CMT4B, CMT4C), the gene defects for CMT4A (GDAP-1), CMT2A (Mitofusin 2), dominant intermediate (Dynamin-2) CMTB, collaborated on CMT2D/ Distal Spinal Muscular Atrophy Type V gene discovery (Glycyl tRNA Synthetase), spastic paraparesis (REEP1) 31 and gene mutations for three different muscular dystrophies (including α-sarcoglycan), as well as identified the gene defect in the Haw River Syndrome.

 Dr. Vance has also been a leader in applying genetics to common medical diseases to identify susceptibility genes.
-He serves as the Director (primary principal investigator) of the NIH Morris K. Udall Parkinson Disease (PD) Research Center of Excellence, now in its 13th year of funding.
-He also has ongoing projects in Autism (GABA receptors) and is a principle investigator in the Guilford Genomic Medicine Initiative (GGMI), an ongoing genomic medicine project funded by the Department of Defense.
+He serves as the Director (primary principal investigator) of the NIH Morris K. Udall Parkinson Disease (PD) Research Center of Excellence, now in its 14th year of funding.

-He is an elected member of the American Neurological Association and the Association of American Physicians, and currently is on the American Association of Neurology Science Committee.
-He has published over 200 publications including 184 peer-reviewed.
-He serves as a genetic consultant for the University of Alaska Fairbanks Center for Alaska Native Health Research (COBRE study).
+He is an elected member of the American Neurological Association and the Association of American Physicians.
+He has published over 225 peer-reviewed publications.
+He serves as a genetic consultant for the University of Alaska Fairbanks Center for Alaska Native Health Research (CANHR), and is a founder of the Masters in Genetics program at the Miller School of Medicine.